DHRI-Curriculum/Data-and-Ethics/lessons.md

 ```

 ![Screenshot of XML cats file](/images/cats_XML.png)
-This file is viewer on a online [XML Viewer](https://www.xmlviewer.org/).
-If you would like to, you can either copy the code chunk above to try it out on [XML Viewer](https://www.xmlviewer.org) or [download the XML file](https://github.com/DHRI-Curriculum/data-literacies/tree/v2.0-di-edits/files) to try it out in other viewers.
-To save the file onto your local computer, right click on `cats.xml` and click `Save Link As` to download the file to your local computer.
+This file is viewed on an online [XML Viewer](https://www.xmlviewer.org/).
+If you would like to, you can either copy the code chunk above to try it out on [XML Viewer](https://www.xmlviewer.org) or [download the XML file](https://github.com/DHRI-Curriculum/data-literacies/blob/v2.0-di-edits/files/cats.xml) to try it out in other viewers.
+To save the file onto your local computer, **right click** on `Raw` button (top right-hand corner of the data set) and click `Save Link As...` to save the file onto your local computer.

 For example, after downloading the file, can you try to open this file in your browser?
 (Psst!
 Try right clicking on `cats.xml` in your local directory and choosing `Open with Other Application` in the drop down menu to select the browser of your choice.)

 - - -

-**JSON:** Or JavaScript Object Notation, also uses a nesting structure, but with the addition of "key/value" pairs, like the firstName key which is tied to the `Smally` value (at least for the first cat!).
+**JSON** or JavaScript Object Notation, also uses a nesting structure, but with the addition of *key/value* pairs, like the `"firstName"` *key* which is tied to the `Smally` *value* (at least for the first cat!).
 JSON is popular with web applications that save and send data from your browser to web servers, because it uses the main language of web browsers, JavaScript, to work with data.

 ```json
 {